LChilvers05/CM20219CW2/README.md

 ## Aim
 The aim of the plane game is very simple: Fly through all ten rings as quickly as possible.
 Rings are randomly positioned in the map each game and will turn green when they have been successfully flown through.
 A good attempt will be completed in under a minute.
 The game will reset automatically when completed after a break of 10 seconds.

-There is a label in the top right that will inform you of the number of targets still to get and the amount of time this attempt has been running.
+There is a label in the top left that will inform you of the number of targets still to get and the amount of time this attempt has been running.

 ## Controls
 To control the plane: